obfuscurity/backstop/README.md

 ## Thanks

-Thanks to Michael Gorsuch (@gorsuch) for his initial work on the collectd parser as part of the original "Mitt" application that preceded Backstop.
+Thanks to Michael Gorsuch (@gorsuch) for his work on the collectd parser and the "Mitt" application that preceded Backstop.